codesleeps/pixelcraft-bloom/backend/README.md

   - `agents/` - AgentScope agent scaffolding
   - `utils/` - helper clients for Supabase and Ollama

+## External API Integrations

+### Overview
+Agents can integrate with external services (CRM, email, calendar) to automate lead management and client communication.
+Supported integrations include HubSpot (CRM), SendGrid (Email), and Google Calendar.
+All integrations are optional, and agents gracefully degrade when not configured.

+### Configuration
+Reference the `.env.example` file for required environment variables.
+Follow these step-by-step setup instructions for each service:

+1. **HubSpot CRM**: Create a Private App in HubSpot (Settings > Integrations > Private Apps), copy the access token, and set `CRM_API_KEY`.
+2. **SendGrid Email**: Create an API key in SendGrid (Settings > API Keys) with Mail Send permissions and set `EMAIL_API_KEY`.
+3. **Google Calendar**: Create a Google Cloud project, enable the Calendar API, generate credentials, and set `CALENDAR_API_KEY`.

+### Available Tools
+The following external tools are available to each agent:

+- **Web Development Agent**: `create_project_lead`, `schedule_technical_consultation`
+- **Digital Marketing Agent**: `create_marketing_lead`, `send_marketing_proposal`, `schedule_strategy_session`
+- **Lead Qualification Agent**: `sync_lead_to_crm`, `send_qualification_notification`, `schedule_qualification_call`

+### Tool Execution Logging
+All tool executions are logged to the `agent_logs` table with timing, parameters, results, and errors.
+This enables analytics on tool usage and debugging of external API issues.

+### Error Handling
+If external services are unavailable, agents continue to function but skip external tool calls (graceful degradation).
+Errors are logged but do not fail the agent's primary function.

+### Testing
+To test external integrations:
+- Check the health endpoint: `GET /health` returns external service status.
+- Review agent logs: Query the `agent_logs` table for `action LIKE 'tool_execution:%'`.
+- Monitor tool execution times and error rates.

+### Security Notes
+API keys should never be committed to version control.
+Use environment-specific credentials (dev, staging, production) and rotate API keys regularly.

 Next steps
 - Implement AgentScope agents under `app/agents/`.
 - Add tests and CI for backend code.